 You should consult your financial professional to determine whether you can benefit from purchasing Units through a Fee-Based Account.
-To purchase Units in these Fee-Based Accounts, your financial professional must purchase Units designated with the "Wrap Fee" CUSIP number set forth in a Trust's "Summary of Essential Information" section.
+To purchase Units in these Fee-Based Accounts, your financial professional must purchase Units designated with the "Wrap Fee" CUSIP number set forth under "Summary of Essential Information".